Saitek: History

 Saitek (originally called SciSys until 1987) was founded in 1979 by Swiss technologist Eric Winkler as a manufacturer of electronic chess games.
-By the 1990s the company had distribution and design offices in the United States, Germany, France and the United Kingdom, as well as a factory in China.
+By the 1990s the company had distribution and design offices in the United States, Germany, France and the United Kingdom.
+It had also built a factory in China and had started to provide outsourced manufacturing services to Western brands.
 In 1994, Saitek acquired Hegner & Glaser's successful Mephisto line of chess computers.
 Saitek diversified into PC peripherals, focusing on game controllers for flight simulation, driving and first-person gaming.
 Saitek has also expanded into PC peripherals, with an emphasis on input, connectivity and multimedia.
 In 2005, Saitek launched a high fidelity audio product line for PC & iPod.

 On November 14, 2007, Mad Catz announced that they had purchased Saitek for $30 million.
+However, the company’s manufacturing operations remained independent and were renamed Ryder Industries.
+Ryder Industries continued as an electronics manufacturing services (EMS) provider focused on high-mix, low-volume manufacturing for original equipment manufacturers.

 On September 15, 2016, Logitech announced that they had purchased the Saitek brand and assets from Mad Catz for $13 million in cash.